aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-jython/jython-programmers-guide/working-with-files-in-jython/opening-files-in-jython/_index.md

 ---

 ## **Aspose.Cells - Opening Files**
-To append documents using **Aspose.Cells Java for Jython**.
+To open documents using **Aspose.Cells Java for Jython**.
 Here you can see example code.

 **Jython Code**